-In contrast, Pakistan is rich on renewable energy sources.
-In his 2009 paper on the potential of renewable energy in Pakistan, Sheikh (p.
-2702) outlined that renewable energy should at least fill 10% of the energy supply mix of Pakistan.
+In contrast, Pakistan is rich in renewable energy resources.
+In his 2009 paper on the potential for renewable energy in Pakistan, Sheikh (p.
+2702) outlined that renewable energy should at least fill 10% of the energy supply mix in Pakistan.
 This would eliminate the energy shortage of 7.5%.
-The following graph displays the energy consumption by sources in kilos of oil equivalent (ktoe) from 2012 provided be the International Energy Agency (IEA).
+The following graph displays the energy consumption by sources in kilos of oil equivalent (ktoe) from 2012 provided by the International Energy Agency (IEA).
 The graph shows that Pakistan's biggest energy supply is generated with Biogas/Waste.
 With the term Biogas/Wood, the IEA speaks about primary solid fuels like wood and charcoal (IEA, 2015c), which is an inefficient way of creating energy and mostly used to heat up homes (Openshaw, 2014, p.
 37)